scipion-em/docs/docs/user/tutorials/modelBuilding/050-volumeScenario.rst

    Filling in the protocol to compute the sharpened map.

-After two iterations, the sharpening algorithm reached the convergence criterion, :math:`i.e.` a difference between two successive iterations lower than 1 %, and stopped.
+After two iterations, the sharpening algorithm reached the convergence criterion, *i.e.* a difference between two successive iterations lower than 1%, and stopped.
 The two maps obtained in the respective iterations can be observed with :math:`ShowJ` by clicking the black arrow shown in :numref:`model_building_localdeblur_1` (7) with the right mouse botton and selecting *Open with DataViewer*.
 Resulting map for each iteration will be shown, as indicated in :numref:`model_building_localdeblur_2`.
 Visualization in *ChimeraX* is also possible selecting *Open* in the menu option *File* (:numref:`model_building_localdeblur_2` (1)).